dtrelogan/react-formstate/docs/datePickerExample.md

 # react-datepicker example

-unlike a standard html input, [react-datepicker](https://github.com/Hacker0x01/react-datepicker):
+Unlike a standard html input, [react-datepicker](https://github.com/Hacker0x01/react-datepicker):

 1. does not work exclusively with string values
 2. returns a [moment](http://momentjs.com/) rather than an event in its callback.

-to work around this, use 'getUncoercedValue' in your input component:
+To work around this, use 'getUncoercedValue' in your input component:

 ```es6
 import React, { Component } from 'react';